apigee/api-platform-samples/learn-edge/README.md

 # Learn Edge by doing

 The Learn Edge series is a hands-on learning exprience for beginning Edge developers.
 Each step is designed to be quick and easy to try and teaches a core Apigee Edge concept or technique.
+Each Learn Edge example follows three basic steps:

+1. Deploy it.
+2. Run it.
+3. Trace it.

 ### Recommended order of examples